flhofer/docker_tutorial/README.md

 To get everyone aligned and ready to go, I am sending you some short introductory videos.
 Please install the software and try them out.
-If you have issues, contact me BEFORE the tutorial (florian.hofer@stud-inf.unibz.it).
+If you have issues, contact me BEFORE the tutorial.
 I would like to have you all on track to use these tools in your accustomed environment and in a productive way during the tutorial.